hamilton-health-sciences/warfarin/REPLICATION.md

 ## Preprocessing

 Run the preprocessing steps.
-This will first convert the input SAS files into Feather dataframes and store them, then preprocess the data and create replay buffers for RL modeling, splitting off the test set from the IDs listed in `./data/test_subject_ids.txt`.
-This list of IDs was randomly generated.
+This will first convert the input SAS files into Feather dataframes and store them, then preprocess the data and ready it for RL modeling, splitting off the test set from the IDs listed in `./data/test_subject_ids.txt`.
+This list of IDs was randomly generated during an earlier phase of the project.

     $ bash script/preprocess.sh \
         ./data/raw_data/baseline.sas7bdat \
         ./data/raw_data/inr.sas7bdat
         ./data/raw_data/events.sas7bdat
         ./data/test_subject_ids.txt

+This will create an audit log in `output/` that can be comparison-checked for correctness.

 ## Model training